Estate Planning & Inheritance | The Bitcoin Adviser

 Why These Best Practices Matter

-Research shows that 28% of Bitcoin is lost forever due to lost private keys, forgotten passwords, death without proper planning, and technical complexity for heirs.
+Research estimates that 11-18% of Bitcoin may be permanently lost1 due to lost private keys, forgotten passwords, death without proper planning, and technical complexity for heirs.
 Following these best practices significantly reduces the risk of Bitcoin loss and ensures your wealth transfers to the next generation.

 • Single signer custody—funds frozen or lost when the key holder is gone.